valon-loshaj/utter-sense/README.md

 1. Navigate to the "Utter Sense" Lightning application in your Salesforce org
 2. The Utter Sense component is automatically added to the Case Lightning Record Page
 3. Open any case record to see the component in action
+4. Use the Audio Recorder to:
+   - Start/stop voice recording
+   - Review transcribed text
+   - Listen to agent responses
-4. The component will automatically listen to voice calls and provide real-time knowledge article recommendations based on the conversation
+5. The component will automatically process voice input and provide real-time knowledge article recommendations based on the conversation

 ## Contributors 👥